Making space for prayer at home

 Audrey Hamilton, a spiritual director who runs courses in parishes to help people with their prayer life, reflects on how we can make space for prayer at home.

 I read a tweet recently that said ‘This has been the Lentiest Lent ever’ which amused me at the time though I find myself agreeing with it more and more.
 As the sheer scale of the Coronavirus crisis has become apparent, normal life has been severely impacted.
 The death toll and figures for those infected increases daily and none of us are unaffected.
 ‘Self-isolation’ has impacted our mobility and family connections and, as Christians, we are also now faced not only with the absence of our regular liturgies but also find our churches locked, even for private prayer.
+[This blog post was written during the lockdown of March 2020]

 An invitation to meet God